AshAvalanche/ash-docs/docs/tools/ansible-avalanche-collection/vm-management.md

 The VMs are managed by the `avalanchego_vms_install` role variable which is empty by default ([`avalanchego_vms_install: []`](https://github.com/AshAvalanche/ansible-avalanche-collection/blob/main/roles/node/defaults/main.yml#L42)).

-To add a new VM that will be installed on our valdators, we just have to update the `avalanchego_vms_install` variable.
+To add a new VM that will be installed on our validator nodes, we just have to update the `avalanchego_vms_install` variable.
 For the next example, we will install Ava Labs' [Subnet EVM](https://github.com/ava-labs/subnet-evm) in version 0.4.9.
 The variable we are should be added to `inventories/local/group_vars/avalanche_nodes.yml`:

 ```yml
 [...]